HOW TO ANSWER: Why Should We Hire You?

 She does it for him and naturally does it with a very positive spin.
 We also really like the last line: What’s not to love about passion, drive, and high-quality work?

-Example Answer 2: Programmer / Developer
+Answer Sample 2: Programmer / Developer

 “Honestly, I almost feel like the job description was written with me in mind.
 I have the 6 years of programming experience you’re looking for, a track record of successful projects, and proven expertise in agile development processes.
 At the same time, I have developed my communication skills from working directly with senior managers, which means I am well prepared to work on high-profile, cross-department projects.
 I have the experience to start contributing from day one and I am truly excited about the prospect of getting started.”